-A small number of people who are considered most vulnerable (such as unaccompanied minors) may be eligible for government-funded assistance under the Primary Application Information Service (PAIS).
-Eligibility for PAIS is determined at the discretion of the Department of Home Affairs.
-The assistance available under PAIS is limited to an asylum seeker’s initial application and does not extend to any application for review before the IAA.
-Further, PAIS is only available to a small percentage of people seeking asylum, who are judged by the Department as being exceptionally vulnerable.
+A small number of people who were considered most vulnerable (such as unaccompanied minors) were eligible for government-funded assistance under the Primary Application Information Service (PAIS).
+Eligibility for PAIS was determined at the discretion of the Department of Home Affairs.
+The assistance available under PAIS was limited to an asylum seeker’s initial application and did not extend to any application for review before the IAA.
+Further, PAIS was only available to a small percentage of people seeking asylum, who were judged by the Department as being exceptionally vulnerable.

 How many people in the legacy caseload have been granted refugee status?